-Siemens suggests that its suppliers use the standard Conflict Minerals Reporting Template of the "Responsible Minerals Initiative".
+Siemens suggests that its suppliers use the standard Conflict Minerals Reporting Template of the "Responsible Minerals Initiative" (RMI, former Conflict-Free Sourcing Initiative).

-This template is developed by the cross industry initiatives "Responsible Business Alliance" (RBA) and "Global e-Sustainability Initiative" (GeSI).
-Siemens will compare smelters and refiners used by relevant suppliers against an independently verified list of smelters that use responsibly sourced minerals, identified through industry programs.
+This template is developed by the cross industry initiatives "Responsible Business Alliance" (RBA, former Electronic Industry Citizenship Coalition) and "Global e-Sustainability Initiative" (GeSI).

+Siemens will compare smelters/refiners used by relevant suppliers against an independently verified list of smelters that use responsibly sourced minerals, identified through industry programs.
 Minerals originating from a smelter/refiner on this list can be deemed not to contribute to any conflict in CAHRAs.
 Siemens expects its suppliers to take every effort to avoid minerals that are not found to be sourced responsibly.